 RESERVED tags are used when CVE IDs have been assigned or potentially assigned to vulnerabilities which need further details before they can be finalized.
 Should the vulnerability be unsuitable for publication, it will be denied a CVE ID and tagged REJECTED by the CNA.
 This may occur due to a lack of qualifying factors, irregularities in the reporting process, or a request to be withdrawn by the original reporter.

 A CVE ID also may be given a DISPUTED tag should the vendor or other authoritative entity challenge the validity of the vulnerability.
-This can occur before or after the National Vulnerability Database publishes their analysis (see below).
+This can occur before or after National Vulnerability Database enrichment efforts (see below).

-The National Vulnerability Database (NVD) is tasked with analyzing each CVE once it has been published to the CVE List, after which it is typically available in the NVD within an hour.
-Once a CVE is in the NVD, analysts can begin the analysis process.
+The National Vulnerability Database (NVD) is tasked with enriching each CVE once it has been published to the CVE List, after which it is typically available in the NVD within an hour.
+Once a CVE is in the NVD, enrichment team members can begin the enrichment process.
 The processing time can vary depending on the CVE, the information available, and the quantity of CVEs published within a given timeframe.
-NVD analysts use the reference information provided with the CVE and any publicly available information at the time of analysis to associate Reference Tags, Common Vulnerability Scoring System (CVSS) v2.0, CVSS v3.1, CWE, and CPE Applicability statements.
+NVD enrichment efforts use the reference information provided with the CVE and any publicly available information at the time of enrichment to associate Reference Tags, Common Vulnerability Scoring System (CVSS) v4.0, CVSS v3.1, CWE, and CPE applicability statements.
+As of July 13th, 2022, the NVD no longer generates CVSS v2.0 enrichment data for CVE records.

-The following is a general overview of the analysis process for a given CVE:
+The following is a general overview of the enrichment process for a given CVE:

-Once a CVE is published and NVD analysis is provided, there may be additional maintenance or modifications made.
+Once a CVE is published and NVD enrichment is provided, there may be additional maintenance or modifications made.
 References may be added, descriptions may be updated, or a request may be made to have a set of CVE IDs reorganized (such as one CVE ID being split into several).
 Furthermore, the validity of an individual CVE ID can be disputed by the vendor.
-The NVD does make efforts to reanalyze CVEs that have been changed after previous analysis.
-The NVD always appreciates and encourages feedback from the community to keep the database and CPE dictionary accurate and current.
+The NVD does make efforts to re-assess CVEs that have been changed after previous enrichment.
+The NVD always appreciates and encourages feedback from the community to keep the dataset and CPE Dictionary accurate and current.